 The ATLAS Program

-If you’ve completed your sophomore year of college, are majoring in electrical engineering or computer science—with a strong academic record, and would like to strengthen your preparation for a technical career, the APL Technology Leadership Scholars (ATLAS) Program is designed for you.
+If you’ve completed your sophomore year of college with a strong academic record and would like to strengthen your preparation for a technical career, the APL Technology Leadership Scholars (ATLAS) Program is designed for you.
 This highly competitive 12-week program focuses on technology leadership development.

 The ATLAS Summer Intern Program is offered to well-qualified, highly motivated undergraduates attending Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), and Minority Institutions (MIs) who have an interest in applied scientific research.